UniversityInternationalComing to Hannover

 Entry requirements

-Non-EU citizens generally require a valid visa in order to entre Germany, which must be obtained prior to your arrival via the German mission abroad (embassy or consulate general) in your home country.
-Please contact the relevant German mission abroad in order to obtain specific information on entre requirements and time frames regarding the application process.
+Non-EU citizens generally require a valid visa in order to enter Germany, which must be obtained prior to your arrival via the German mission abroad (embassy or consulate general) in your home country.
+Please contact the relevant German mission abroad in order to obtain specific information on entry requirements and time frames for the application process.

 • Citizens of countries with visa requirement for Germany

-Please make sure that you apply for a long-term visa (national visa type D) with the possibility to entre the Federal Republic of Germany on multiple occassions, not a tourist visa (Schengen visa type C).
+Please make sure that you apply for a long-term visa (national visa type D) with the possibility to enter the Federal Republic of Germany on multiple occasions, not a tourist visa (Schengen visa type C).
 Please note that family members travelling with you also require a visa.

-Prospective students, who want to study in Germany, but do not have receive their admission lettre or need to complete preparatory measures like a language course or the Studienkolleh, can apply for a study visa without admission.
-This residence permit is limited to maximal 9 months.
+Prospective students who want to study in Germany but have not received their letter of admission or need to complete preparatory measures such as a language course or the Studienkolleg can apply for a study visa entitling them to seek a study place.
+This residence permit is limited to a maximum of nine months.

 Under certain conditions, the following groups may enter and stay in Germany without a visa: